 Below is a list of common procedures involved when participating in a clinical trial.

-Here you will sit down with a professional physician, psychiatrist, or psychologist and be interviewed about both your mental and physical health.
+Here you will sit down with a professional physician, psychiatrist, and/or psychologist and be interviewed about both your mental and physical health.
 Common interviews include rating scales like the PANNS (Positive and Negative Symptom Scale) and MADRS (Montgomery Asberg Depression Rating Scale).
 These Interviews will be used to initially determine your level of illness as well as your improvement and eligibility for a research study.

 Basic medical information such as pulse, blood pressure, weight, waist measurements, and temperature.
 These are generally gathered once per visit.